Shanster695/nhl_draft_ranker/README.md

 You can also run the tool for 2028 and 2029 drafts at the current time, but it is not quite as accurate.
 The default year is 2027.

 # How It Works
-The tool uses (not very well written) Python scripts to collect and process NHL draft prospect data from [Elite Prospects](www.eliteprospects.com).
+The tool uses (not very well written) Python scripts to collect and process NHL draft prospect data from [Elite Prospects](https://www.eliteprospects.com).
 This would not be possible without the help of [ParseBot](https://parse.bot/marketplace/3ba08450-29f5-4688-9c03-6662454abb2f/eliteprospects-com-api)
-The initial data collection retrieves draft-eligible players, including basic information such as name, position, nationality, and draft eligibility information.
+The initial data collection retrieves draft-eligible players, including basic profile information such as name, position, nationality, height and weight.
 Because complete player information is distributed across multiple sources, additional data collection is required for each prospect.
 This includes profile information such as height, weight, shooting side, date of birth, and historical statistics.
 The collected data is then normalized into a consistent JSON format and passed into the ranking system, which evaluates each player using league strength, production, position, physical profile, and other contextual factors.